Spina bifida is a birth defect in which part of the spine does not form normally,

 Problems that can occur with spina bifida include:

-nausea or vomiting, and a deterioration in physical or mental abilities.
+vomiting, and a deterioration in physical or mental abilities.

 paralysis, depending on the location of the opening (the higher on the spine,